-The story of Weymouth is a continuous story of conservation, literature, music and hospitality.
 In the early 1900s, while passing through the town, encountering turpentine workers and witnessing the devastation to the forest, Helen Boyd Dull asked her father, Pennsylvanian steel and railroad magnate James Boyd, to save the land.
 With the purchase of twelve hundred acres, Boyd established an estate which he called Weymouth for its resemblance to Weymouth, England.
 Rather than maintain it for his own pleasure, Boyd opened the land to townsfolk and tourists to enjoy as a natural park.
-Designed over a 24 year span by landscape architect Alfred Yeomans, restoration plans included bridle paths and carriage lanes laid out so as not to harm the trees.
+Designed over a 24-year span by landscape architect Alfred Yeomans, restoration plans included bridle paths and carriage lanes laid out so as not to harm the trees.

 The land was passed to his two grandsons, Jackson and James, who, in 1914, founded the Moore County Hounds (MCH).
 The MCH is still active today on land originally part of the Boyd estate, now conserved for the public as the Walthour-Moss Foundation.

-The home of James and Katharine Boyd is now the Weymouth Center for the Arts & Humanities, a cultural center dedicated to conserving the remaining 26 acre estate as a natural preserve and park, including the formal gardens designed by Alfred Yeomans, and the longleaf pine forest.
-The Boyd house, a 9,000 sf Georgian mansion, still serves as a writers residency, the site of poetry readings, dramatic performances, music concerts and recitals.
+The home of James and Katharine Boyd is now the Weymouth Center for the Arts & Humanities, a cultural center dedicated to conserving the remaining 26-acre estate as a natural preserve and park, including the formal gardens designed by Alfred Yeomans, and the longleaf pine forest.
+The Boyd house, a 9,000 square foot Georgian mansion, still serves as a writers residency, the site of poetry readings, dramatic performances, music concerts, and recitals.
 James Boyd’s study is the home of the North Carolina Literary Hall of Fame, established in 1996.

 The Weymouth Center is also the gateway to the Boyd Round Timber Tract and its extensive trails which are located just beyond the house and gardens.